Northern pig-tailed macaque: Appearance

 Physical characteristics identifiers in distinguishing the northern and the southern pig-tailed macaques.
 Northern pig-tailed macaques have a round greyish pelage from the side of their cheeks all the way around to the top of their head and beneath their chin, which is called a crown.
 A brown pelage patch is found on the centre of their crowns followed by white triangular forms beneath this patch and along the top of their eyes.
 One red stripe is found at each exterior corner of their eyes which are angled upwards and diagonally meeting at the ending point of the white triangular eye extremities.
 Their elongated muzzle is still shorter when compared to southern pig-tailed macaques.

 On their backs, for mostly males, a black streak is found at the centre; and can sometimes have a red hue towards the top and black towards the bottom.
-Moving downwards, their tails are composed of a thin pelage in a dark blackish hue and are shorter and skinner than southern pig-tailed macaques.
+Moving downwards, their tails are composed of a thin pelage in a dark blackish hue and are shorter and skinnier than southern pig-tailed macaques.
 Tail shapes vary, however, the most common is a 90 degree point to the back, followed by a 45 degree, a forward and parallel, a forward arch meeting its back, pointed downwards.
 Beneath their tail, on their backside, there are oval shaped thick sitting pads that cover their hip bones, known as ischial callosities.